-New guidelines to prevent infection in minor surgeryJanuary 30th, 2012 in Other
+New guidelines to prevent infection in minor surgeryJanuary 30, 2012 in Medicine & Health / Other

 New guidelines from the Healthcare Infection Society (HIS) aimed at minimising surgical infection in day centres and primary care are now published in the Journal of Hospital Infection.